darkopoppin/DDash/README.md

 ## DDash Android Client

 A user-friendly Android app which collects information about your Android device, with a built-in UI.
 The data is kept on our Cloud Firestore Firebase in individual user accounts and each account can have multiple devices.
-The dynamic data like RAM, Battery status and Location is updated in the database in an interval of 15 minutes.
+The dynamic data like RAM, battery status is updated in the database in an interval of 15 minutes, but the location is more frequently.

 Requires **Android version 5.0, Lollipop (release 21)**.